-The app is available for the iOS, Android, Mac, Windows 10, and Linux operating systems.
+The app is available for iOS, Android, Mac, Windows 10, and Linux operating systems.

 You’ve probably heard of this one.
-Telegram is a cloud-based instant messaging service which also supports voice over Internet Protocol (VoIP).
+Telegram is a cloud-based instant messaging service supporting voice over Internet Protocol (VoIP).

-Telegram, along with all the features a regular instant messaging app offers, allows for groups and broadcast lists that are huge.
+Telegram, along with all the features a regular instant messaging app offers, allows for huge groups and broadcast lists.
 It offers excellent group management tools.

-Telegram’s security model has faced criticism from experts for not having an end-to-end encryption enabled by default and for encrypting messages at the client-end only.
+Telegram’s security model has faced criticism from experts for not having end-to-end encryption enabled by default and for encrypting messages at the client end only.

-It has also faced censorship and even bans in several countries (including the home country of its founder Pavel Durov, Russia) over allegations that the app was used to promoted terrorist attacks and other anti-government activities.
+It has also faced censorship and bans in several countries (including the home country of its founder Pavel Durov, Russia) over allegations that the app was used to promote terrorist attacks and other anti-government activities.

 Telegram also offers a developer API for independent developers to build their custom tools and bots.
-The app is open source and is available for Android, iOS and a web interface as well.
+The open-source app is available for Android, iOS and a web interface.

 If you’re dead serious about privacy, Threema is the go-to app.
-In addition to being completely end-to-end encrypted, Threema goes one step ahead and makes using the app completely anonymous.
+In addition to being completely end-to-end encrypted, Threema goes one step ahead and makes using the app anonymously.

-The way Threema works is that a random Threema ID is generated everytime a user signs up.
-Threema doesn’t ask for any unique identifiers like your phone number or email ID.
-This makes user logging and tracking extremely difficult as every ID is generated randomly.
+The way Threema works is that a random Threema ID is generated every time a user signs up.
+Threema doesn’t ask for unique identifiers like your phone number or email ID.
+This makes user logging and tracking extremely difficult, as every ID is generated randomly.

 Developed by a Swiss company of the same name, Threema is available on Android, iOS and Windows Phone.
 It offers peer-to-peer messaging, group chats, VoIP calls and file sharing.

-Threema meets the requirements of Switzerland’s strict data-protection laws and is fully compliant with the new EU General Data Protection Regulation (GDPR).
+Threema meets the requirements of Switzerland’s strict data-protection laws and fully complies with the new EU General Data Protection Regulation (GDPR).

-Another Swiss app, Wire is a cross-platform instant messaging app made by Wire Swiss.
-Wire offers features like direct messaging, group chats, VoIP and Video calls as well as file sharing all over a solid end-to-end encrypted network.
+Another Swiss app, Wire, is a cross-platform instant messaging app by Wire Swiss.
+Wire offers features like direct messaging, group chats, VoIP and Video calls, and file sharing all over a solid end-to-end encrypted network.

 Wire is free for personal use.
 There is also a pro version which adds more functionality to the app.
-This pro version is used by corporate organisations for in-house communications.
-The app also features video calling with up to 10 people at the same time.
+Corporate organisations use this pro version for in-house communications.
+The app also features video calling with up to 10 people simultaneously.
 You also get directional audio on such calls.

-The Wire app is currently available on Android, iOS, PC, Linux and macOS.
+The Wire app is available on Android, iOS, PC, Linux and macOS.

 KIK Messenger is a top-rated and popular instant messaging app among teenagers in the US.
 KIK takes special care of user anonymity by not asking for a phone number when you sign up.

 Available across Android and iOS only, KIK has some pretty interesting features.
-Apart from the standard end-to-end encryption, KIK offers an extremely user-friendly and graphic chat experience.
-There are tons of emojis, GIFs and stickers to choose for your animated needs.
+KIK offers an extremely user-friendly and graphic chat experience besides the standard end-to-end encryption.
+There are tons of emojis, GIFs and stickers for your animated needs.

 KIK offers a very minimalistic user interface to keep things simple.
-Another unique feature in the KIK app is the use of bots.
-These bots often provide you with little information like new headlines or game scores and so on.
+Another unique feature of the KIK app is the use of bots.
+These bots often provide little information like new headlines, game scores, and so on.
 You can also write your custom bots using the KIK API and automate stuff inside the KIK app.

 Kontalk offers features like direct messaging, group chats, file/multimedia sharing and location sharing.
 It is currently only available for Android.
 A Java standalone desktop edition is also available for download as well.